University Brand Standards

-Appropriate imagery and representations of The University of Texas Health Science Center at Houston (“university”) are critical to the effective communication of the university’s image to both internal and external audiences.
-When the university's identity is unclear or confused with that of other institutions, the university is deprived of opportunities to promote and celebrate the accomplishments and breadth and scope of the activities of its employees and students.
+Appropriate promotion and public representation of The University of Texas Health Science Center at Houston (“University”) is critical to the effective communication of the University’s image to both internal and external audiences.
+When the University’s identity is unclear or confused with that of other institutions, the University is deprived of opportunities to promote and celebrate the accomplishments and breadth and scope of the activities of its employees and trainees.

-All uses of the university’s name and graphic imagery must comply with the university’s Editorial, Graphic, Web and Signage Standards.
-Exceptions may be granted with the approval of the Office of Institutional Advancement and the President or the appropriate dean/unit head.
+All uses of the University’s name and graphic imagery must comply with the University’s Brand Standards and with this policy.
+Exceptions may be granted with written approval of the Office of Public Affairs and/or the Office of the President.

-The name, logo and seal of the university are registered trademarks and cannot be used on merchandise unless authorized.
-Refer to HOOP Policy 8 Use of the University Name or Logo on Merchandise for more information.
+The name, logo, and seal of the University are registered trademarks and cannot be used on merchandise without proper authorization.
+See HOOP 8, Use of the University Name, Logo, or Seal.

 It is each employee or trainee’s responsibility to provide full and accurate attribution information (i.e., correct name of the University, correct titles, etc.) and to urge proper use in any external publications or communications.
-Employees and trainees must also assure that this information is: 1) communicated accurately to any representative of the media (see HOOP 5, Communications with the Media); 2) included in author information and credit lines (including image credits) appended to any paper submitted for potential publication in any scientific or medical publication; 3) included in author information and credit lines (including image credits) on materials presented in abstract form or referring to his or her identification as a university employee or student; and included in any information in promotional or other material related to a presentation at a local, national, or international meeting.
+Employees and trainees must also assure that this information is: 1) communicated accurately to any representative of the media (see HOOP 5, Communications with the Media); 2) included in author information and credit lines (including image credits) appended to any paper submitted to a scientific or medical publication; 3) included in author information and credit lines (including image credits) on materials presented in abstract form or referring to his or her identification as a University employee or trainee; and 4) included in any promotional or presentation material disseminated at a local, national, or international meeting.

-The university recognizes the need to adhere to the copyrights law that may apply to any outside material incorporated into any motion picture, photograph, video or audio recording.
-(See HOOP Policy 6 Photographic, Audio and Visual Recordings; HOOP 47, Classroom and Research Use of Copyrighted Materials.
+The University recognizes the need to adhere to the copyright laws that may apply to any outside material incorporated into any print or digital medium.
+See HOOP 6, Photographic, Audio, and Visual Recordings; HOOP 47, Classroom and Research Use of Copyrighted Materials.